brightlayer-ui/storybook-addons/rtl/README.md

 > **Angular Components**: If your component uses the Direction service, use the exported function `getDirection()` to supply the `[dir]` directive with the appropriate direction.

 ### useDirection
-`useDirection` is a React hook that emits any `Direction` change and can be used inside of Storybook Decorators.
+`useDirection` is a React hook that returns the current `Direction` and re-emits on every `Direction` change (when toggling the RTL sidebar button).
+It can be used to e.g. set values for Providers in a Decorators or Stories.

 ```ts